A YEAR WITH FROG AND TOAD, AUDITIONS - November 14

 - To schedule or inquire about an audition, please call the Arvada Center Box Office at 720-898-7200

-Auditions for the world premiere musical, I’ll Be Home for Christmas in New York City take place on August 4, 2016.
-The Arvada Center production will be directed by Gavin Mayer with musical direction by David Nehls, choreography by Kitty Skillman Hilsabeck.
+The Arvada Center for the Arts and Humanities will hold auditions for the musical, Jesus Christ Superstar in New York on December 15.
+Note: Denver auditions have already been held.
+The Arvada Center production will be directed by Rod A. Lansberry with musical direction by David Nehls, choreography by Kitty Skillman Hilsabeck.
 The Producing Artistic Director of Musicals is Rod A. Lansberry.

 New York Auditions: